-Technology doesn’t make people stupid.
-What makes them lose their senses is their obsession with technology, their simplistic claims, their disregard of the complexity of problems in life and society.
+Technology doesn’t make people mindless.
+What makes them lose their senses is their obsession with whatever is “new” or “advanced,” their simplistic claims and thinking about it, their disregard of (the complexity of) related issues in life and society.

 I was reading an article about Microsoft’s attempt to integrate a universal translator with Skype, and the following incidental techno-magic thinking made me think, oh, yeah?: